 Well, as the owner of the business can’t they change those things?
 They are in charge, aren’t they!?
 Or are they?

-If you think about it a good leader will take the action needed to correct all of those problems.
+If you think about it a good leader has the courage to take the action needed to correct all of those problems.
 The problem is often the small business owner doesn’t know how to correct the problems, so they just complain about them.

 It takes a lot of courage to admit that you are the problem.
 But, it is the first step in fixing the situation, whatever it may be, and taking a step forward to becoming a better leader.

 Your business will only grow when you grow.
-Remember there are 2 factors that impact business growth – owner factors and company factors.
-The owner factors mean you must mature as a business leader to meet the challenges of your growing company.
+Remember there are 2 factors that impact business growth – leadership factors and management factors.
+The leadership factors mean you must mature as a business leader to meet the challenges of your growing company.

 Do you have the courage to get there?
 Or, do you have some growing to do?
 If you are ready to grow as a leader, I would be honored to assist you in that process.
-Send me an email and let’s see what we can do to make you a better leader of your growing small business!
+Send me an email, if you have the courage to admit that you’re the problem and are ready to become a better leader of your growing small business!